frederikb96/frederikberg/content/authors/admin/_index.md

 ---

-I am an Alumni of the Chair for Embedded Software at RWTH Aachen University.
-My research was about the safety of embedded medical devices.
-However, I decided to leave my PhD position since the position did not offer what I wanted to get out of it.
-I use this gap semester to upskill in Information Security and AI Safety ([see more](./news/it-sec)).
+I am an Alumni of the Chair for **Embedded Software** at RWTH Aachen University.
+My research was about the **safety** of embedded medical devices.
+Over the last few months, I have been focusing on **cybersecurity** and information security as this field is crucial for both the present and future, especially in protecting critical infrastructure ([see more about my accomplishments](./news/it-sec)).
 Moreover, I am also currently engaged in some security and server projects I always wanted to find time for.
 {style="text-align: justify;"}

 For a few years, I have been working on projects like Linux servers including Nextcloud and network/backup solutions.
-I am also interested in knowledge management, as well as organizing and structuring data ([my Wiki](https://wiki.bergrunde.net)).
+I am also interested in **knowledge management**, as well as organizing and structuring data ([my Wiki](https://wiki.bergrunde.net)).
 On the sport side, I like bouldering and being in nature, bicycling and hiking.
 Furthermore, I enjoy working on the refurbishment of old bicycles.
 {style="text-align: justify;"}